 Beastly by Alex Flinn is a YA fantasy retelling I quite enjoyed.
 And I’m also enough of a dork that I liked the movie adaptation.

-When Beauty Tamed the Beast by Eloisa James has the most sarcastic, blunt hero.
+If you’re more in the mood for historical romance, When Beauty Tamed the Beast by Eloisa James has the most sarcastic, blunt hero.
 He’s a doctor modeled off of Gregory House from the TV show House.
 It’s a fun historical romp through the fairy tale.

 Romancing the Duke by Tessa Dare contains a grumpy, almost blind hero trying to scare off the feisty heroine with a colony of bats when they both claim the right to an abandoned castle.
 It’s exactly as brilliant as it sounds.